jruels/tf-gcp/labs/tf-more-variables/index.md

 Now, replace the hard-coded value for the VPC's CIDR block with a variable in `main.tf`.

 Apply the updated configuration.
-The default values of these variables are the same as the hard-coded values they replaced; no changes will be made.
+The default values of these variables are the same as the hard-coded values they replaced so no changes will be made.

 ## Create multiple instances
 Use a `number` type to define how many instances are supported by this configuration.